“I thought it would’ve turned out differently.”

-“Why not one of these young girls?
+“Why not fuck one of these girls?
 That’s what you usually do.”

-The slightly smaller of the two men looked around the bar at the young women plying their trade in bikinis and high heels.
-Both men were unshaven from a long haul flight and wearing rumpled clothing from the day before.
+The slightly smaller of the two men looked around the bar at the very young women in tiny bikinis and high heels.
+Both men were unshaven from a long-haul flight and were wearing rumpled clothes they had been in since Heathrow, the day before.

 “We aren’t tourists though,” he said as he turned back to face the mirror behind the bar.

-“What are you on about?” the bigger man asked him in the mirror.
+“What are you on about now?” the bigger man asked, looking at him in the mirror.

 “Well, we’ve got to go straight to the airport as soon as the job’s done.
 Don’t we?” the smaller man said back to the reflection of the bigger man in the mirror.

 “It would be a bloody good idea.
-Unless you want to spend the rest of your life in the Bangkok Hilton.”
+Unless you want to spend the rest of your life in a Thai Prison.”

 “That’s what I mean.”